shaoyucherish/Project3/README.md

 # Comparison

-All the models are compared by RMSE on the test set
+All the models are compared by RMSE on the test set.

 ``` r
 #fit a linear regression model